replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 ## Volumes
 We can also specify volumes that will be bind mounted from our host to our container.

+Volumes are required for any persistent data created by your application.
+If you have data in a container that needs to be available to new versions of your app, or data that should be backed up then you will define a volume to store it.

+You need to specify only the `container_path` of the volume.
+Replicated will pick an appropriate host path when the volume is first created.
+When new versions of your container are deployed, the volume will be mounted in the updated container.
+This is considered a "named" volume and will live and die with the container itself.
+You may also assign a name to the named volume by providing a host_path without a leading "/" (ex. `host_path: myvolume`).

+If you would like to have the volume mounted at a specific location on the host (ex. /data) then you will provide a host_path value with a leading "/" (ex. `host_path: /data`).
+An absolute host_path will allow the volume to live even if the container that utilizes the volume is removed.

+Required properties:

+- `container_path` The absolute location inside the container the volume will bind to (ex. /var/lib/mysql).

 Optional properties:

+- `host_path` For named volumes, this is the volume name.
+For absolute volumes, this is the host location for the volume.
-- `permission` should be a octal permission string
+- `permission` should be a octal permission string.
-- `owner` should be the uid of the user inside the container
+- `owner` should be the uid of the user inside the container.
-- `options` {{< version version="2.3.0" >}} optional volume settings in an array of strings, a "ro" entry puts the volume into read-only mode
+- `options` {{< version version="2.3.0" >}} optional volume settings in an array of strings, a "ro" entry puts the volume into read-only mode.
 - `is_ephemeral` {{< version version="2.3.5" >}} Ephemeral volumes do not prevent containers from being re-allocated across nodes.
 Ephemeral volumes will also be excluded from snapshots.
-- `is_excluded_from_backup` exclude this volume from backup if Snapshots enabled
+- `is_excluded_from_backup` exclude this volume from backup if Snapshots enabled.

 ```yml
     volumes: